Heather MacAllister (activist): Other activism

-In the late 1990s Heather MacAllister was the director of the LGBT resource center at the Eastern University of Michigan.
+In the late 1990s Heather MacAllister was the director of the LGBT resource center at Eastern Michigan University.

 From 2000 to 2002, MacAllister worked as a field organizer for the Triangle Foundation, a gay rights group in Michigan.
 The organization, now known as Equality Michigan, gives an award in her honor to a community activist each year.

 MacAllister campaigned for Muslim- and Arab-American civil rights after 9-11 and served on the board of Al-Fatiha, the national organization for sexual minority Muslims in the United States.
 She also served on the board of Transgender Michigan, a group dedicated to protecting transgender people from harassment and discrimination.

 Illness and death

 Suffering from ovarian cancer, Heather MacAllister moved from San Francisco to Portland, Oregon in June 2006.
 Her partner, author and stand-up comedian Kelli Dunham, moved from the East Coast to care for her until her death by assisted suicide on February 13, 2007, aged 38.
 Memorial services were held in Portland, Detroit, New York and San Francisco.

 MacAllister appeared posthumously in the art photography book The Full Body Project by photographer and actor Leonard Nimoy.
 The book is a compilation of photographs including those taken of MacAllister and her troupe for a 2005 New York City art photography show called "Maximum Beauty" which opened at the Bonni Benrubi gallery on 57th street in New York City.
 The book was released in 2007 and dedicated to MacAllister.
 Before her death she had requested that mourners made donations to her Fat Fashion Scholarship Fund.
 MacAllister also contributed a chapter to The Fat Studies Reader entitled 'Embodying Fat Liberation' that was posthumously published in 2009.